How can you witness a document electronically?

 When are “wet ink” signatures still required?

 There are various cases where electronic signing may not be effective and only a wet ink signature will suffice to make the document legally valid, binding, and effective.
-For example, certain documents that are required to be filed with the Land Registry need wet ink signatures, as do certain documents where tax, stamp duty or cross border issues arise.
+For example, certain documents that are required to be filed with the Land Registry need wet ink signatures, as do certain documents where tax or cross border issues arise.
 There may also be other exceptions.